 The Travelettes Guide to Istanbul

 The sparkling waters of the Bosphorus, the endless views over thousands of roofs from the Tarlabasi Boulevard bridge, the stunning beauty in the Turkish women’s faces – this and more makes the magic of Istanbul.
-The Turkish Capitol is home to over 13 Million people (inofficial numbers even claim 20 Million), giving it a unique and powerful atmosphere that only cities of this size can embody.
+The city is home to over 13 Million people (inofficial numbers even claim 20 Million), giving it a unique and powerful atmosphere that only cities of this size can embody.
 A stroll along the water, a visit to Grand Bazaar, a Turkish coffee in one of the cafes nearby the Galata tower can turn even the hardcore cynics into hobby poets.

 My first time in Istanbul was in February of this year, when a few friends and I went to celebrate my birthday there.
 Those 5 days back then were enough to get me hooked and it took a mere 5 months until my next visit.
 This time around I was on my own but lucky enough to know a couple of locals who would show me around and introduce me to a few places, some of which you will find in this brief guide.